Medically Reviewed By

 Multimodal and Intraoperative Treatments With P/D

-Specialists usually combine P/D with other mesothelioma treatment options.
+Specialists usually combine pleurectomy/decortication with other mesothelioma treatment options.
 This is called multimodal treatment, which is best for survival.

-This process can take 60‑90 minutes prior to an incision.
-The patient is under anesthesia for 6‑12 hours.
+The patient is often under anesthesia for 6-12 hours.

 The procedure, from the first incision to the last stitch, takes several hours:

-Decortication — Surgeons remove all visible tumors.
-If this isn’t possible, the surgeon will consider EPP.
+3. Decortication — Surgeons remove all visible tumors.
 Decortication also includes visceral pleurectomy.
-The visceral (inner) pleura is separated from the lung.
-It’s a time-consuming process since protecting the lung is a priority.
+The visceral (inner) pleura is separated from the lung surface.
+It’s a time-consuming process since protecting the lung tissue is a priority.

-Lymph node removal — Mesothelioma may spread to lymph nodes in the chest.
-If so, surgeons remove the affected ones.
+4. Lymph node removal — Mesothelioma may spread to lymph nodes in the chest.
+The surgeon will remove multiple lymph nodes from the chest region to help determine if there is pleural metastases.

-Possible additional treatments and therapies — Some cancer centers utilize intraoperative chemotherapy, intraoperative radiotherapy, photodynamic therapy and cryotherapy.
+5. Possible additional treatments and therapies — Some cancer centers utilize intraoperative chemotherapy, intraoperative radiotherapy, photodynamic therapy or cryotherapy.

-Reconstruction — Doctors may use Gore-Tex or another substance to reconstruct the diaphragm.
-Stitches close the chest.
+6. Reconstruction — Doctors may use Gore-Tex or other mesh products to perform reconstruction of the diaphragm.
+Sutures close the chest.

-P/D mesothelioma patients should expect recovery to last around 1-2 months.
+P/D surgery for mesothelioma patients should expect recovery to last around 1-2 months.
 They’ll spend 10-14 days in the hospital after surgery.
 Outpatient recovery takes an additional 2-6 weeks.

 Inpatient P/D Recovery

-Following surgery, most patients go to the intensive care unit (ICU).
-They’ll still have a breathing tube, and doctors will ensure the lung is fully inflated.
+Following P/D, surgical management of malignant pleural mesothelioma, most patients go to the intensive care unit (ICU).
+They may still have a breathing tube, and doctors will ensure the lung is fully inflated.

 Patients are encouraged to start walking as soon as possible.
 Doctors also recommend breathing and coughing exercises.
 They can:

-A successful P/D leads to air leaks in the lung.
-This can prolong inpatient recovery.
+P/D surgery may lead to air leaks in the lungs.
+This may prolong the inpatient recovery stay.

 Outpatient P/D Recovery